 When a candidate doesn’t know the answer, he or she must make a series of quick decisions, including trying to figure out the question’s context.
 Why has this question been asked, instead of something about my portfolio, academic accomplishments or career goals?
 Very often, the first response is to ask if the question could be repeated.
 Next comes the guessing game.
 The two most frequent guesses are that round covers can be rolled from place a to b, or that a round manhole cover would save material over a square.
 Both are true, but neither is the real reason.
 Only once in a great while can a candidate figure on the spot, even with prompting, that the reason is to save lives; round manhole covers cannot fall through the hole no matter which way they are oriented.

-Provided the candidate does not come to the interview knowing the answer, nor is one of the few that quickly stumbles upon the answer, our conversation becomes very informative.
+Provided the candidate does not come to the interview knowing the answer, nor is one of the few who quickly stumbles upon the answer, our conversation becomes very informative.
 Going through the first couple of guesses goes quickly, and we can talk about how one solves a problem when the answer is “I don’t know.”
 Most candidates are very uncomfortable admitting a lack of knowledge, as I am certain I would be if the roles were reversed.
 What we like to see in a candidate who engages in a conversation filled with questions and follow-up questions.
-A robust back and forth is better than fielding ever further afield guesses, or responding to a request to Google it.
+A robust back and forth is better than fielding ever further afield guesses or responding to a request to Google it.